Conveuropean logo

 Paris France

-Earlier this week I had the opportunity to visit again the city of light and even if I had visited Paris quite a few times during the last years this is the first time I climbed the Eiffel Tower.
-Once you cover the 674 steps needed to get to the second level, you get rewarded with a really nice view of the Champ the Mars on one side and The Palais de Chaillot and the Gardens of the Trocadéro on the other.
-I took this opportunity to take some aerial pictures and one of the views I like the most was the one showing the champ of mars with people scattered admiring the amazing iron structure designed by Gustaf Eiffel, erected in 1889.
-I always will remember the amazement I felt when I saw the structure for the first time.
+Earlier this week I had the opportunity to visit again the City of Light, and even though I had visited Paris quite a few times in recent years, this was the first time I climbed the Eiffel Tower.
+Once you cover the 674 steps needed to get to the second level, you are rewarded with a really nice view of the Champ de Mars on one side and the Palais de Chaillot and the Gardens of the Trocadéro on the other.
+I took this opportunity to take some aerial pictures, and one of the views I liked the most was the one showing the Champ de Mars with people scattered admiring the amazing iron structure designed by Gustave Eiffel, erected in 1889.
+I will always remember the amazement I felt when I saw the structure for the first time.

 Hiking near Titisee